zhangchl007/MCW-App-modernization/HOL/Hands-on lab unguided - App modernization.md

 #### Tasks to complete

--   Launch the PowerApps desktop application and create a new app, using the SQL connection, pointing to the Policies table
+-   Launch the PowerApps desktop application and create a new app, using the SQL connection pointing to the Policies table

 #### Exit criteria